 - The Ph.D. in Biblical & Theological Studies is a highly competitive, rigorous, and academic doctoral program that trains Biblical Scholars and Theologians to serve as teachers, researchers, pastors, and leaders in the church and the academy worldwide.

-Our students come from all sorts of backgrounds, including music industry, veterans, lawyers, accountants, publishers, students, and current and prospective pastors.
-The M.A. in Biblical and Theological Studies program offers students a strong foundation of Biblical knowledge to better serve their business, organization, small group, church, or anywhere in between.
+Our students come from all sorts of backgrounds, including the music industry, veterans, lawyers, accountants, publishers, students, and current and prospective pastors.
+The M.A. in Biblical and Theological Studies program offers students a strong foundation of Biblical knowledge to better serve their business, organization, small group, church, and anywhere in between.

 The M.A. in Biblical and Theological Studies can be completed in as little as three semesters, but for our part-time students we have two- and three-year plans as well.
-Students can start the program in any term: fall, spring, and summer.
+Students can start the program in any term: fall, spring, or summer.

-The Master of Arts in Biblical and Theological Studies requires the completion of 36 hours, including some courses such as:
+The Master of Arts in Biblical and Theological Studies requires the completion of 36 hours, including courses such as:

 - Exploring the Old Testament (4 hours)